Can I Use a Car Tire Pump on My Bike?

 Related reading: How to Put Air in Bike Tires at Gas Station?

-Should I Use a Car Tire Pump on My Bike?
+Should I Use a Car Tire Pump on My Bicycle?

 Some things are better not to do.
 Just because you can do it doesn’t mean you should, and using a car tire pump to inflate a bike is one of them.